lostmygithubaccount/dasky/README.md

 ### This repo
 This is an informal collection of demos around Dask on Azure ML.
 I do not know how to write code.
 People who may know how to write code are writing code [here](https://github.com/drabastomek/dask-cloudprovider) which will soon provide `AzureMLCluster` in `dask_cloudprovider`, simplifying much of the setup you'll see today.

+This repo is focused on showing `dask_cloudprovider.AzureMLCluster` on large CPU clusters.
+For GPU examples, see: https://github.com/drabastomek/GTC

 ```python
 from azureml.core import Workspace
 from dask_cloudprovider import AzureMLCluster